FweeGamerHD/Hollowsaint/README.md

 ```

 ### Deathless Nature:
-> You're not truly dead, but not fully alive either — a condition represented by the following benefits:
+> You're not truly dead, but not fully alive either — a condition represented by the following benefits

 ```
  - You have advantage on saving throws against disease and being poisoned, and you have resistance to poison damage.